axbryd/hXDP-Artifacts/README.md

 * Test: ```1_throughput_test_64.sh, 2_latency_minimum_size.sh, 3_latency_maximum_size.sh```

 ## Run XDP examples on hXDP
 Here we describe how to run the same examples depicted in the software section on hXDP.
 Before doing this, we describe how to *compile* and *optimize* the original eBPF bytecode to run on Sephirot.
-Tests are runned as reported in the XDP Drop microbenchmark.
+Tests are run as reported in the XDP Drop microbenchmark.

 ### Compilation - Optimization (optional)
 This is an optional step since all the ROMs are provided in the repo and inside the testbed.

 You can find the parallelizer inside the relevant folder in this repo.
-To compile and optimize all the examples we've seen in the previous section, launch ```./parallelize_all.sh```.
+To compile and optimize all the examples we've seen in the previous section, run ```./parallelize_all.sh```.
 You find the generated output products inside the ```out``` sub-folder.

 ### xdp1
 * ROM: ```xdp1.bin.out```